Boosting Large Language Models with Mask Fine-Tuning: Experiments

-Accordingly, we draw conclusions: 1) Since the continued FFT causes performance drop due to over-fitting for all settings (red downward arrow), the FFT upper bound passes the sanity check.
-In addition, such upper bound outperforms other comparison methods, thus, it is reasonable to set it as our strong baseline to start with, supporting us to draw following conclusions.
-2) Our MFT achieves promising and consistent improvements across different backbones, domains, and FFT configurations (green upward arrow).
-Since MFT outperforms FFT upper bound, such performance gain indicates fundamental improvement of LLM fine-tuning.
-It accordingly upgrades current routine as a new LLM fine-tuning protocol by learning and applying a mask on a well-trained model.
-Besides, other two masking baselines generally damage the performance, indicating such mask learning process is not a trivial step and valuable to explore, especially compared with consistent improvement given by MFT.
+Accordingly, we conclude: 1) Since the Continued FFT causes a performance drop and the Best FFT outperforms other comparison methods, it is reasonable to set it as our strong baseline.
+2) MFT achieves promising and consistent improvements across different backbones, domains, and FFT configurations.
+It accordingly upgrades the current routine as a new LLM fine-tuning protocol by learning and applying a mask on a well-trained model.
+Moreover, the other two masking baselines generally degrade performance, especially compared with the consistent improvements achieved by MFT, indicating that MFT is not a trivial process and warrants further exploration.